My Career Advancement Account Frequently Asked Questions for Schools

 Financial assistance requests must always be submitted at least 60 days before the start date of the course or program.
 All financial assistance requests must be submitted to the My Career Advancement Account Scholarship program before the sponsor’s date of separation or when the sponsor is no longer serving on Title 10 orders.
 Spouses, not schools, are responsible for this process and spouses should contact a SECO career coach if they encounter a problem with the financial assistance process.
 A spouse should NOT start the course or program without an approved financial assistance document.

-Will My Career Advancement Account Scholarship pay for remedial courses?
+13. Will the My Career Advancement Account Scholarship pay for remedial courses?

-Yes.
-The My Career Advancement Account Scholarship will pay for a maximum of nine credit hours of remedial courses, or a maximum of three noncredit remedial courses.
+Yes, the My Career Advancement Account Scholarship will pay for a maximum of nine credit hours of remedial courses or a maximum of three noncredit remedial courses.
+The courses must be listed on the plan or the school POC must provide a separate document stating the spouse must take the courses.

-Yes.
-A spouse can make edits to his or her financial assistance requests as long as the request has not been approved.
+Yes, a spouse can make edits to his or her financial assistance requests if the request has not been approved.
 If the financial assistance has been approved, the spouse will need to call a SECO career coach at 800-342-9647 to see if an edit can be made to the document.
 Edited financial assistance documents must be re-signed electronically by the spouse.

 While spouses are encouraged to bring hard copies or email copies of their financial assistance documents to their school, these documents are also available to schools electronically in the AI Portal.